jasonli1314/TOE1_clamp/README.md

 # TOE1_clamp
-custom code used in the paper: A Molecular Clamp Targeting the TOE1:Sm Complex Imparts Tunable Regulation of Splicing
+This page includes custom code used in the paper:
+A Molecular Clamp Targeting the TOE1:Sm Complex Imparts Tunable Regulation of Splicing